Best Black Friday PC gaming deals on Amazon AU — With Cyber Monday behind us, there are still bargains to grab

 Read moreRead less▼

 This is a great price for this gorgeous 75% keyboard.
 It has both Bluetooth and 2.4GHz wireless connectivity, amazing gasket mount keys, and an OLED display at the top right corner so that you don't always have to use Asus's (often annoying) desktop software.
-If you prefer the white model, that's going for AU$279.
+It's now sold out in black, but you can still grab it in white at the same price.

 Amazon Black Friday gaming mouse deals